axonivy-market/ai-assistant/ai-assistant-product/README.md

 - **name**: The name of the AI Flow.

 - **type**: Always set to "FLOW".
 The AI Assistant can access various tools like Ivy tools, Knowledge Base tools, and AI Flows.
-By defining the type as "FLOW," you indicate that this tool is an AI Flow, allowing the AI Assistant to use it correctly.
+By defining the type as "FLOW", you indicate that this tool is an AI Flow, allowing the AI Assistant to use it correctly.

 - **permissions**: Defines the roles or usernames of users authorized to use this AI Flow.